THE WORLD: A MOMENT IN TIME: Allan McCollum

 • Introduction

-Like its predecessor, The World: A Moment in Time comprises 1200 framed digital prints, each containing a different given name.
+Like its predecessor, The World: A Moment in Time comprises 1.200 framed digital prints, each containing a different given name.
 It departs from the first iteration, however, in two significant ways.
-For the original work, McCollum drew on data from the U.S. Census Bureau, compiling names commonly used in the country at the time and breaking them up according to the 600 most popular female names and the 600 most popular male names.
-In contrast, the new work is a collection of the most common names worldwide and forgoes distinctions based on gender – resultantly absent of binary classifications or any other breakdown into discrete categories.
+For the original work, McCollum drew on data from 2004 from the U.S. Census Bureau, compiling names commonly used in the country at the time and breaking them up according to the 600 most popular female names and the 600 most popular male names.
+In contrast, the new work is a collection of the most common names worldwide and forgoes distinctions based on gender—resultantly absent of binary classifications or any other breakdown into discrete categories.
 Within this constellation, the prominent occurrence of names, for example, of Chinese, Hispanic, Indian, or Muslim origin, also visualizes current demographic statistics.
-In updating the work in this way, McCollum reflects on its place in an increasingly global society, while considering topics of inclusivity within the contemporary art context in which it is situated – and beyond.
+In updating the work in this way, McCollum reflects on its place in an increasingly global society, while considering topics of inclusivity within the contemporary art context in which it is situated—and beyond.

 There is a collective emotional investment in the act of giving names.
 Maybe we grow attached to something only after we have named it; we give ourselves names that fit our identities; or we share a name with those we are connected to.
-In the space of this installation, perhaps we instinctively seek out our own names or those of friends and family – like rummaging through collections of personalized knickknacks at a souvenir shop.
+In the space of this installation, perhaps we instinctively seek out our own names or those of friends and family—like rummaging through collections of personalized knick-knacks at a souvenir shop.
 In their straight-forward manner, the prints also resemble name cards or tags, for example, used for attendees and participants of a large-scale event.
-They could be markers for people who aren’t there: those who haven’t yet arrived or else have already departed.
-In their pared down black-and-white simplicity, we might sense a certain somberness – like standing before a monument on which a list of names have been etched in remembrance – or find ourselves flooded with personal memories and associations, like opening an old address book.
+They could be markers for people who are not there: those who have not yet arrived or else have already departed.
+In their pared down black-and-white simplicity, we might sense a certain somberness—like standing before a monument on which a list of names have been etched in remembrance—or find ourselves flooded with personal memories and associations, like opening an old address book.

 Text by Julianne Cordray